thacherT1D/webdevstuff/Datastores/PostgreSQL_Joins.desc.md

 A SQL join statement combines records from two or more tables in a relational database.
 It creates a set that can be saved as a table or used as it is.

 A JOIN is a means for combining fields from two tables (or more) by using values common to each.
-There are five types of JOINs:
+There are five types of JOINs (though this lesson will only cover the first three, feel free to learn about `OUTER JOIN` and `CROSS JOIN` on your own):

 - `INNER JOIN`
 - `LEFT OUTER JOIN`
 - `RIGHT OUTER JOIN`
 - `FULL OUTER JOIN`
 - and `CROSS JOIN`

 This is useful any time you will want to access, and possibly store, data from multiple tables.
 You will use joins A LOT.
 You will do this because often it is meaningful to store different kinds of data in different tables and then later you will want to see and/or store pieces of that data together.